 There’s a common misconception that .22s are inherently weak.
 Many people shoot them with iron sights.
 However, that’s really underselling what .22s are capable of.
 They’re a great short-range, small game rifle that deserves a fitting scope.

-It’s also a good idea for training new shooters, since they can get used to the look and feel of a scope on a small scale.
-A good rifle scope will help you use your .22 out to the ranges of its ability, and keep your shots truer all the way.
+Adding an optic is a good idea for training new shooters too, since they can get used to the look and feel of a scope on a small scale.

 Best .22 Scope Reviews